 We’re constantly updating this document to make sure it includes the latest products and what we learn from selling and installing these devices.

 The booster we recommend for homes and small offices depends on the signal strength outside your building.
-If you don't know the signal strength (measured in dBm), outside your building, start by reading this part of our guide.
+If you don't know the signal strength (measured in decibel-milliwatts, or dBm for short), outside your building, start by reading this part of our guide.

 If you have strong signal outdoors of over -70 dBm, skip down to our recommendations for users with strong outdoor signal.
 If you have weak outdoor signal (less than -80 dBm), read on below.